-From summer 2021 monthly selections from our moving image archive will be shared online in the ‘videotheque’ – part of our new Vimeo channel.
+Throughout the year we curate selections from our moving image archive (Birmingham Media Archive Project) and share these at our Digbeth space plus online in the ‘videotheque’ – part of our Vimeo channel.

 Keep in touch with future screenings and subscribe to the Videotheque at https://vimeo.com/vividprojects